Kadayanickadu: Nair families

 The north eastern a part of Kadayanikadu is owned and inhabited by other Nair families from very old times.
 They are Kannankavunkal, Kulathinkal, Mukkanolil, Vellachira and Pulinthara.
 Their ancestors were agriculturists who did the cultivation themselves.
 They had their own temple, and Sarpa Kavu which exists even today.

-Ezhava Caste
+Ezhava Community

 Another prominent sect is Ezhavas.
 They live in the north western corner areas.
 The legendary belief is that they are the progeny of a Namboothiri woman from elsewhere who married an Ezhava and settled here.
-The previously mentioned famous Devi temple is owned by them.
+The famous Kadayanickadu Devi temple is owned by them.
 It is believed that the idol installed there was the one used by the Namboothiri women for her personal worship.
-The Ezhavas of Kadayanickadu are of higher standards, rather Orthodox and are landowners.
-The main families are Vakananil, Konattu, Koyippuram and Puthanpurackal.
+The Ezhavas of Kadayanickadu follow a high standard of living, rather orthodox and are mostly land owners.
+The main families are Vakananil, Konattu, Panackapathalil, Koyippuram and Puthanpurackal.
 The other backward classes and castes like Ulaya, Pulayars, Paravans etc. are also living here as sons of the soil for centuries.
 Their ancestors would have been agricultural labors.